baburn/Student-Management-System-Project-In-Python/Readme.md

 After completing an operation, the program prompts the user if they want to run the program again.
 Enter `Y` or `y` to restart the program, or any other key to exit.

-## Acknowledgements

-This project is brought to you by [code-projects.org](#).

 ## Author

-Your Name
+Nazeer Babu Rupanagudi

 ## Compatibility

-Tested on Windows and Unix-based systems.
+Tested on Windows.

 ## License